burtscher/LC-framework/README.md

     ./lc input.dat CR "" "DIFF_4 .+ .+ R.+|C.+|H.+"

-If available, we recommend using the GPU version of LC as it tends to be much faster than the CPU version.
+If available, we recommend using the GPU version of LC as it tends to be much faster than the CPU version, particularly for large inputs.
 To further speed up the search, LC includes a genetic algorithm (GA) to quickly search for a good but not necessarily the best algorithm.
 If you want to run the GA to find a good pipeline with 5 stages, enter the following command:

     ./scripts/ga_search.py -s 5 input.dat